 The concept of the Reserve Officer Training Corps (ROTC) in the United States began with the Morrill Act of 1862 which established the land-grant colleges.
 The federal government established the requirement for the inclusion of military tactics as part of the curriculum, forming what became known as ROTC.
 At many universities, participation in ROTC was compulsory for all male underclassmen and these ROTC graduates would form the Officer Corps in any future conflicts.
 ROTC expanded in the lead up to World War I and again prior to World War II.
 After the great wars, ROTC began to shift to a pre-commissioning training program for student seeking commissions in the Armed Forces of the United States.

-In 1948, the State Board of Education authorized the four teachers' colleges in Michigan to request and install Reserve Officer's Training Corps (ROTC) on their campuses.
-Northern did not begin a program at this time as its application was not accepted.
-After 1952, the Department of the Army was instructed not to add any more ROTC units.
-In 1965, President Edgar Harden expressed Northern's continued interest in being considered if the ROTC Program was to be expanded.
+In 1948, the State Board of Education authorized the four teachers' colleges in Michigan to request and install ROTC on their campuses.
+However, NMU’s application was not accepted.
+After 1952, due to the expense of expanding ROTC programs and manpower issues, the Secretary of the Army instructed the U.S. Army not to increase the program beyond established units.
+In 1965, President Edgar Harden expressed NMU’s continued interest in being considered as a host university should the ROTC program be expanded.
 However, it was not until 1967 that Northern was invited to file a formal application for a senior ROTC unit.